Blood Father

-Blood Father is a 2016 English-language French action crime thriller film directed by Jean-François Richet, written by Peter Craig based on his novel of the same name, and starring Mel Gibson, Erin Moriarty, Diego Luna, Michael Parks, and William H. Macy.
+Blood Father is a 2016 English-language French action crime thriller film directed by Jean-François Richet, adapted by Peter Craig from his 2005 novel, and starring Mel Gibson, Erin Moriarty, Diego Luna, Michael Parks, and William H. Macy.
 The film had its world premiere at the 2016 Cannes Film Festival on 21 May 2016 and was released on 12 August 2016 by Lionsgate Premiere.

 Plot

 A young woman named Lydia buys ammunition at a megastore for her boyfriend Jonah Pincerna and his gang.
 After loading up, the gang goes to kill a tenant family who apparently stole money the gang had stashed in the walls of their rented house.
 After killing a tenant, Jonah ties up another and presses Lydia to kill her.
 However, Lydia accidentally shoots Jonah in the neck and flees the house, escaping the crime scene and Jonah's gang.
-She contacts her estranged father, John Link, an ex-convict and recovering alcoholic out on parole after serving seven years in prison.
+She contacts her estranged father, John Link, a recovering alcoholic and ex-convict out on parole after serving seven years in prison.
 He picks up Lydia, takes her back to his trailer, and learns that she is both a drug addict and an alcoholic.
 Some days pass by uneventfully, although Lydia receives death threat text messages from the gang members.

-One night, members of Jonah's gang come to John's house.
-After failing to force their way in, they open fire on the house and ram it with their SUV.
+One night, members of Jonah's gang come to John's trailer.
+After failing to force their way in, they open fire and ram it with their SUV.
 Kirby, John's neighbor and sponsor, confronts the attackers with the help of the other nearby residents, and the gang retreats.
 Reasoning that giving Lydia up to the police will put her in danger, John flees with her.
 Lydia tells John about her life after running away from home and about Jonah, who turns out to be a well-connected member of a Mexican drug cartel.
 The two rest at a motel, where Lydia learns they have been linked to the tenants' deaths.
-They narrowly escape the police and a sicario (hitman) sent by the cartel.
+They narrowly escape the police and a hitman sent by the cartel.

 John attempts to request a favor from his former mentor and friend, Preacher, who makes a living by collecting and selling war memorabilia.
-Preacher agrees to help but changes his mind after learning of the reward for turning in Lydia.
+Preacher agrees to help but changes his mind after learning of the reward for turning Lydia in.
 John overpowers Preacher and his wife, and escapes with Lydia on a 1997 Harley Softail motorcycle.
 They are pursued by two of Preacher's men, who are both killed in the chase.